-VeggieTales used to do this to Bible stories, but more recently they've expanded their horizons to basically any story they want to use.
+- VeggieTales used to do this to Bible stories, but more recently they've expanded their horizons to any story they want to use.

 Max: I never dreamed we could have this much fun and still be suitable for young viewers!

-"Tenders For Henry" (adapted as "Tender Engines") omits almost all references of steam being abolished in other railways and all but one of Gordon's brethren being scrapped.
+- "Tenders For Henry" (adapted as "Tender Engines") omits almost all references of steam being abolished in other railways and the revelation of all but one of Gordon's brethren being scrapped.

 - The TV adaptation of "Wrong Road" tones down a Black Comedy moment, in which Bill and Ben argue whether they should push Gordon into the sea or scrap him, in increasingly graphic detail ("Besides, he'd make a lovely splash!").